ISSN: 2277-3657

 Digital Childhood: the Impact of Using Digital Technology on Children’s Health

-Written by Nehad Ahmed Ibrahim Zahra Published On Issue 3 Vol 8, 2019
+Written by Nehad Ahmed Ibrahim Zahra Published on Issue 3 Vol 8, 2019

 Background and Objective: Digital media can be considered as an important element of life for today's children and adolescents since they spend a lot of time using it.
 This increased use of digital media is associated with poor behavior and health status.
 Society in general and practitioners in public health in particular should promote digital media use strategies through health education.
 This study is aimed at evaluating the impact of using digital technology Read More